-Caroline Watson is an Associate in the International Department.
-She focuses her practice on international trade, with emphasis on export and import controls, economic sanctions, and customs.
+Caroline Watson is a Senior Associate in the International department.
+She focuses her practice on international trade, with an emphasis on export controls and economic sanctions.

-Prior to joining the firm, Ms. Watson was an associate at a DC law firm focusing primarily on regulatory compliance matters for the defense industry.
-She also conducted a fellowship at an international law firm in Moscow, Russia, where she assisted with contract, sanctions, and compliance matters.
+Prior to joining Miller & Chevalier, Ms. Watson was an associate at a DC law firm focusing primarily on regulatory compliance matters for the defense industry.
+She also participated in a fellowship at an international law firm in Moscow, Russia, where she assisted with contract, sanctions, and compliance matters.